tomhallmain/simple_image_compare/README.md

 Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

-The color matching compare mode is faster than CLIP embedding but less robust.
+The color matching compare mode is faster than embedding comparison but less robust.
 In the group comparison case, since every image must be compared to every other image the time complexity is $\mathcal{O}(n^2)$.
 To remedy this issue for large image sets, set the `store_checkpoints` config setting to enable process caching to close and pick up where you left off previously, but ensure no files are added or removed from the comparison directory before restarting a compare.

-When using CLIP embedding compare mode, you can search your images by text - both positive and negative.
+When using embedding compare modes, you can search your images by text - both positive and negative.
 Commas will break the texts to search into multiple parts, to be combined in a final set of results.
-If there is a good CLIP signal for the search texts it will likely return the images you are looking for.
+If there is a good embedding signal for the search texts it will likely return the images you are looking for.
 It will take a while to load the first time as embeddings need to be generated.
 If a list of preset text searches is defined in your config JSON, you can cycle between them with the dedicated shortcut found below.

 If a search image is set simultaneously with search text, its embedding will be factored into the search at a weight equal to a single search text part.
 </details>